-BSOD Again: Microsoft was one of the first companies to release updates to them Meltdown and Specter vulnerabilities on all versions of Windows that still receive support.
-But as it turns out, at least two of these updates are more bad than good.
+BSOD Again: Microsoft was one of the first companies to release updates to them Meltdown and Specter vulnerabilities in all versions of who are still receiving support.
+But as it turns out, at least two of these updates are doing more harm than good.

-Windows 7 users are already discussing this issue on TechNet, and some reportedly believe that the BSOD is caused by problems συμβατότητας με το εγκατεστημένο λογισμικό protectionfrom viruses.
-Microsoft on the other hand says that the Meltdown and Specter fixes are only sent to systems running a compatible antivirus.
+Windows 7 users are already discussing this issue on TechNet, and some believe that BSOD is caused by compatibility issues with installed antivirus software.
+Microsoft, on the other hand, reports that Meltdown and Specter fixes are only sent to systems that use a compatible antivirus.

-However, there are also some Windows 7 users who report that they do not use any software security by third parties.
+However, there are also some Windows 7 users who report that they are not using third-party security software.

-Some publications on Reddit and Forums Microsoft's tests show that it is a widespread issue and uninstalling the patch that causes the BSOD is the only one choice, although this means systems will remain vulnerable to Meltdown and Specter attacks.
+Some posts in Reddit and Forums Microsoft's tests show that it is a widespread issue and uninstalling the patch that causes the BSOD is the only one , although this means systems will remain vulnerable to Meltdown and Specter attacks.

-To remove the update on a system showing BSOD, you should use the “Repair your computer” screen from startup (either by pressing the F8 key or the corresponding key depending on the manufacturer devices).
+To remove the update on a system showing the BSOD, you should use the "Repairing it your" from startup (either by pressing the F8 key or the corresponding key depending on the device manufacturer).

 Open a Command Prompt window and run the following two commands one at a time: